 And when it comes to hiking, nothing beats the Mount Charleston National Recreation Trail.
-A difficult 7-mile-in-length backcountry track that has a difference in elevation of 3,065 feet and takes more or less one and a half days to traverse collectively.
+A challenging 7-mile-in-length backcountry track that has a difference in elevation of 3,065 feet and takes more or less one and a half days to traverse collectively.
 So bring your backpack and bedroll and be prepared to sleep under a canopy of stars.

 If you’re ready to tackle an even more grueling challenge, then Cathedral Rock Trail is an explorer’s delight.
-Taking an average of three and a half hours, the Cathedral Rock Trail is backpacking at its best, as it winds its way up nearly 1,600 feet in elevation in just three short but steep miles.
+Taking an average of three and a half hours, the Cathedral Rock Trail is backpacking at its best as it winds its way up nearly 1,600 feet in elevation in just three short but steep miles.
 There are several switchbacks along the trail, making this an intermediate climb.

 Winter Sports Mount Charleston